BenIlies/NoPASARAN/docs/quickstart.rst

 Usage
 -----

-NoPASARAN can be run in either the Node or Proxy role:
+NoPASARAN can be run in either the WORKER or PROXY role:

-- To run as a Node:
+- To run as a WORKER:

   .. code-block:: bash

-     python main.py NODE --scenario=<path-to-json-scenario-file>
+     python main.py WORKER --scenario=<path-to-json-scenario-file>

   Or using the Python package:

   .. code-block:: bash

-     nopasaran NODE --scenario=<path-to-json-scenario-file>
+     nopasaran WORKER --scenario=<path-to-json-scenario-file>

-- To run as a Proxy:
+- To run as a PROXY:

   .. code-block:: bash